top of page

 Does mother-child estrangement last forever?

 Many assume that mother-child estrangement is forever, but this isn’t always true.
-While some mothers are harmful to the extent that reconciliation would never be a healthy choice, there are many estranged mothers and adult children who are able to successfully restore their relationships through restorative mother-child counseling.
-To learn more about restorative mother-child counseling, click here.
+While some mothers are harmful to the extent that reconciliation would never be a healthy choice, there are many estranged mothers and adult children who are able to successfully restore their relationships through work with our founder.
+To learn more about working with our founder, click here.